LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 * LivePerson (Legacy)
 * A third-party NLU engine

-Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, bots, or other features like [Intent Analyzer](intent-analyzer-overview.html).
+Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, bots, or other features like Intent Manager's [Intent Analyzer](intent-manager-overview.html).

 #### Knowledge Base intents